tymm/Learning-of-Event-Timelines/EVALUATION.md

 The following graph shows the f1-score for changing distances.

+There seems not to be a correlation between distance and performance.

 Importance of distance for the _BEFORE_ class:
 ![](plots/distance_importance_0.jpg?raw=true "Distance importance")
 Importance of distance for the _INCLUDES_ class: